Goldman CEO Blankfein prepares to exit as soon as year-end: WSJ

 The two men were promoted to their current positions in December 2016.
 It follows a typical succession plan pattern at the Wall Street bank, which tends to name two or three people into co-head roles until one of them proves to be the right choice for further promotion.

-Schwartz, 53, had been a co-head of trading for several years before being named chief financial officer in 2012. reut.rs/13vaOb6
+Schwartz, 53, had been a co-head of trading for several years before being named chief financial officer in 2012.
+A black-belt in karate, Schwartz moved up the ranks at Goldman Sachs after starting in its commodities trading division, in the same manner as Blankfein. reut.rs/13vaOb6

+Solomon, 56, had been a co-head of investment banking.
+Before joining Goldman as a partner in 1999, he spent time in junk bonds and leveraged finance at Salomon Brothers, Drexel Burnham Lambert and Bear Stearns.
+In his spare time, he spins music at clubs under the pseudonym DJ D-Sol. reut.rs/lgLk2v

+If it happens next year, the power transition will come as Goldman Sachs tries to re-invent itself.

 Blankfein plans to retire at some point in 2019, which will be Goldman’s 150th anniversary year, the Journal reported.
 He was named CEO in June 2006 after Hank Paulson left to become U.S. Treasury Secretary.

-His former chief operating officer, Gary Cohn, had waited years to succeed Blankfein and left Goldman Sachs to join the Trump administration as to White House economic adviser.
+His former chief operating officer, Gary Cohn, had waited years to succeed Blankfein and left Goldman to join the Trump administration as White House economic adviser.
 He said on Tuesday he is resigning, without saying what he would do next.

 Goldman declined to comment on the Journal report.
 Its shares were up 1.3 percent on Friday.